blackberry/chef-nexus/README.md

 # Chef::Nexus

-chef-nexus is a Chef resource for managing artifacts on Nexus by Sonatype.
+chef-nexus is a Ruby gem that provides the `nexus` Chef resource for managing artifacts on Nexus by Sonatype.

 ## Usage